rsecke/rsecke.github.io/_posts/2021-03-26-Setting-Up-Your-Own-Website-Using-Github-Pages.md

 # What is GitHub Pages?

-I've been wanting to host my own website for a very long time, but I never got around to doing it until 2 weeks ago after asking a few friends who already had cybersecurity blogs ([NoSecurity](https://nosecurity.blog) & [blauersec](https://blauersec.com/)) how they managed to host their own website.
+I have wanted to create my own website for a very long time.
+A few friends who already had cybersecurity blogs ([NoSecurity](https://nosecurity.blog) & [blauersec](https://blauersec.com/)) told me they used GitHub Pages, and convinced me to do the same.
 Today, I want to show you how easy it is to create your own website using GitHub Pages.
 There are many websites hosting services that allow you to create your own website easily, but you have to pay for them.
-There are affordable options available, but I am cheap and I don't want to pay for any of these services.
+There are affordable options available, but I don't want to pay for any of these services and I doubt you do either.
 After going through it myself, I am going to teach you how to host your own website using GitHub Pages.

-GitHub Pages is a alternative to all these paid services.
+GitHub Pages is a alternative to all these paid services, and handles everything for you.
 It turns a repository into a website.
 It is completely free, and you don't need any developer experience to get your own website up and running.

 # Prerequisites